smeraldoflower/smeraldoflower/README.md

 - 🌱 I’m currently learning React Native, Node.js, Express.js, Tesseract.js
 - 👯 I’m looking to collaborate on fun projects based in the MERN stack
 - 🤔 I’m looking for help with adopting the most efficient development practices
-- 📫 How to reach me: via Email (ifnusaibamahmood@gmail.com) or [LinkedIn](https://www.linkedin.com/in/iffatnusaibamahmood/)
+- 📫 How to reach me: via [LinkedIn](https://www.linkedin.com/in/iffatnusaibamahmood/)
 - 😄 Pronouns: she/her